Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs

 If both criteria are met, the resulting overlap is a {\bf dark purple} region.
-Due to the low luminosity of the GRBs, relatively high values of $\epsilon_\mathrm{B}$ are required for the fast cooling regime condition-- especially for GRB-UL, where even for $\epsilon_\mathrm{B} = 10^{-1}$ this condition is not satisfied in all collisions.
-The Klein-Nishina inverse Compton regime is generally realised for lower values of $\epsilon_\mathrm{B}$.
+Due to the low luminosity of the GRBs, relatively high values of $\epsilon_\mathrm{B}$ are required for the fast cooling regime condition-- especially for ul-GRB, where even for $\epsilon_\mathrm{B} = 10^{-1}$ this condition is not satisfied in all collisions.
+The Klein-Nishina inverse Compton regime is generally realized for lower values of $\epsilon_\mathrm{B}$.